emanueldbarrera/java-challenge/readme.md

 - Fixed some bugs I found during manual testing
 - Added unit tests with junit5, so that I could code using TDD
 - Added custom exceptions
+- Included sonarqube for code analysis

 #### What I would like to improve

-- Add DTO objects for request and responsses
+- Add DTO objects for request and responses
 - Add Spring Security
 - Improve javadoc and comments
 - Use a logging library